 Enter your email below to be notified when we open each week.

-This week we have eggs from both Echo Valley Farm and Walker Farm Foods.
+This week we have eggs from Echo Valley Farm, Watson's Family Farm and Emu Creek Farm.

 There is a world of difference between supermarket eggs and the pastured eggs we get straight from local regenerative farmers.
 Even the commercially produced "free-range" ones don't come close to the health benefits you'll get from truly free-range, pastured eggs from healthy chickens who live their lives in fresh air, under the sun with all the grass and bugs their hearts' desire.